|Holiday Programs||Foster Children's Holiday Party|

 Orientation and training for all programs is provided by staff or experienced volunteers.
 A minimum commitment of one-day per week is needed for most programs, but hours are often flexible and can be arranged.

 All active volunteers are members of our charitable organization, The Social Services Volunteers of Nassau County Inc., incorporated in 1984.
-The boutique and other fun-raising projects, as well as contributions from the community, have made it possible to help our neediest clients in emergency situations.
-Food, transportation, household essentials, baby equipment and clothing are some of the items provided over the years.
+The boutique and other fund-raising projects, as well as contributions from the community, have made it possible to help our neediest clients in emergency situations.
+Food, transportation, household essentials, baby equipment, and clothing are some of the items provided over the years.

 Thank you for your interest in these programs.
 If you have any questions, or have any other ideas that may benefit families and children, please contact: